couchbaselabs/hands_on_n1ql_v4/content/slide-94.md

-# Part 5 : Verify the usage of index with appropriate query.
+# Part 5 : Deep dive into Data modeling: Exploiting Arrays and Objects

+## Verify the usage of index with appropriate query.

-## EXPLAIN the query the appropriate object.
+EXPLAIN the query the appropriate object.

 <pre>
 EXPLAIN select name, city from `travel-sample` h